What is the Florida Scenic Highways Program?

 The Florida Scenic Highways Program was established to showcase the outstanding intrinsic resources (cultural, historic, archaeological, recreational, natural and scenic) that can be found along Florida’s highway system.

-Our byway collection includes 26 state designated scenic highways.
-Of these, five are further designated at a federal level as National Scenic Byways, and the Florida Keys Scenic Highway is the only byway in Florida designated as an All American Road.
+Our byway collection includes 27 state designated scenic highways.
+Of these, six are further designated at a federal level as National Scenic Byways, and the Florida Keys Scenic Highway and A1A Scenic & Historic Coastal Byway are designated as All-American Roads.

 The program is a grass-roots effort to heighten awareness of these resources which enhance the overall traveling experience in Florida.
-Program participation provides benefits to the community, such as resource preservation, enhancement and protection.
+Program participation provides benefits to each byway’s region, including resource preservation, enhancement and economic development.

 Anyone with an interest in their community can participate in this program, including citizens, civic groups, businesses and governments.
 To learn about becoming a byway, benefits, intrinsic resources, and much more, explore FSHP Community/Becoming a Byway on this site.